pnp/sp-dev-solutions/solutions/ModernSearch/react-search-refiners/README.md

 Search Results Web Part | Performs static or dynamic search query with customizable parameters sorting and templating.
 An associated [blog post](http://thecollaborationcorner.com/2017/10/16/build-dynamic-sharepoint-search-experiences-with-refiners-and-paging-with-spfx-office-ui-fabric-and-pnp-js-library/) is available to give you more details about this Web Part implementation.
 Search Refiners | Allows users to configure refiners for a search results Web Part.
 Search Pagination | Allows users to configure pagination for a search results Web Part.
-Search Navigation | Allows users to configure navigation for a search results Web Part
+Search Navigation | Allows users to configure navigation for a search results Web Part.
+Search Verticals | Allows users to search in predefined scopes.

 **Back-end service(s)**